Hoyg/azuredevopslabs/labs/vstsextend/eclipse/readme.md

     ![Import the Maven project](images/eclipse-import-existingmavenprojects.png "Import the Maven project")

-    For the root directory, click on the Browse button or type in the root directory path of /home/vmadmin/MyShuttleDocker.
+    For the root directory, click on the Browse button or type in the root directory path of "C:\Users\{your-user-name}\git\MyShuttle".
 The pom.xml file should appear under projects to indicate the Maven project.
 Additionally, click the checkbox next to **Add project(s) to working set** to add myshuttle to the working set to access in the Package Explorer window as a separate project.
 Then click the Finish button

     ![Import the Maven project](images/eclipse-select-mavenproject.png "Import the Maven project")